hong-detection/Swin-MAE/README.md

-# SL-DDBD
+# Swin-MAE

-### SL-DDBD: A Novel Driver Distraction Behavior Detection Method Based on Self-supervised Learning with Masked Image Modeling
+### A Self-supervised Framework Combining Swin-MAE and Contrastive Learning for Train Operator Fatigue Monitoring